 Pricing: Instacart’s rundown of available stores in your area includes notes on each retailer’s pricing policy.
-While most locations offer “everyday store prices,” others make it clear that the convenience of Instacart means you’ll pay higher prices than you would in stores.
+While most locations offer “everyday store prices,” others make it clear that the convenience of Instacart means you’ll pay higher prices for groceries than you would in stores.

 Membership: Membership isn’t required to use the service, but if you’d rather skip the delivery fee every time you place an order, you can sign up for Instacart Express.
 In exchange for a fee of $99 per year or $9.99 per month, you’ll get free delivery for every order over $35.
 Express service also exempts you from peak pricing when Instacart is busy.

 Coupon policy: Instacart doesn’t honor sale prices in stores or manufacturer’s coupons.
 Instead, it offers special promotions you’ll see when you log in to your account.
-Once you order the required amount or type of product, the discount automatically applies to your order.
+Once you order the required amount or type of items, the discount automatically applies to your order.

-What: Shipt delivers from a variety of grocery stores.
+What: Shipt delivers products from a variety of grocery stores.
 Liquor delivery is also available in some locations.

 Where: Shipt is available throughout the U.S..

 Pricing: Shipt prices are slightly higher than if you had taken the trip yourself.
 “Our members can expect to pay about $5 more using Shipt than they would on a $35 order purchased in the store themselves,” the company’s website explains.